fsegu002/node_express_sequelize_passport_starter/README.md

 }
 ```

-# Add a .env file with a SECRET key
+## Add an .env file with a SECRET key

-# Execute migration command 'db:migrate' before starting the server
+## Execute migration command 'db:migrate' before starting the server